Lifestyle & Smart living

 Specialist performing arts course launched for people with learning disabilities

-Individuals who dance are happier than those that don’t dance according to one study highlighted by Thrive Global.
+Individuals who dance are happier than those that don’t dance according to a recent study.
 This is great news for aspiring dancers with additional needs as the UK’s first ever degree-level performing arts course is now up and running.
 The Mind the Gap Academy in Bradford has teamed up with a leading university to give people with additional needs the best training and support possible.
 But just how will this course benefit them?

 A new way of learning